kids-first/kf-ui-fhir-data-dashboard/docs/prd.md

 ### Background

 [FHIR](http://hl7.org/fhir/) is a standard created by HL7 that enables a common data representation and associated APIs across diverse biomedical datasets.
-FHIR also provides core set of concepts in the biomedical space, with the capacity for extensibility that allows for self-describing data model customization when needed.
+FHIR also provides a core set of concepts in the biomedical space, with the capacity for extensibility that allows for self-describing data model customization when needed.
 With the appropriate tooling and services, this provides the potential for interoperability among different clinical and research studies and institutions.
 Using a standard data representation greatly alleviates current pain points by reducing the manual work involved in transcribing and mapping from one data model to another.
 Increased interoperability allows for a wider ecosystem of reusable tools, as well as automation around data discovery and analysis.
 FHIR is the ideal standard as it has existing infrastructure, community, and documents supporting it, is technology agnostic, and is extensible to fit multiple use cases.

 ### Description